varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

 backend.set_health matcher state
       Sets the health state on a specific backend.
-This is useful if you want to take a certain backend out of sirculations.
+This is useful if you want to take a certain backend out of circulation.

 ban   *field operator argument* [&& field operator argument [...]]
       Immediately invalidate all documents matching the ban